bengrunfeld/study-notes/javascript-interview-questions.md

 *first class*, on the other hand, is a computer science term that describes programming language entities that have no restriction on their use.
 Therefore, first-class functions can appear anywhere in a program that other first class entities (e.g. numbers, arrays) can.

+26. Explain what `currying` is.

+*High order functions* enable currying, which is a technique in which a function is applied to its arguments, with each application returning a new function that accepts the next argument.